-Single Ship: Directive call to make a single ship line up.
+- Single Ship: Directive call to make a single ship line up.
 The wingmen will stay behind the hold lines and will line up after the previous take-off is complete.
-In this scenario the aircraft will line up on centreline.
-Element: This call is completely useless as AI line up in echelon as default anyway.
-So using this command does nothing more than if you used no comments at all.
-Behaviour is the same from the wingman and flight menu.
-Just ignore this option.
-In an echelon 2 ship line up, each aircraft lines up in the centre of its lane.
+In this scenario the aircraft will line up on centerline.
+Element: In an echelon 2 ship line up, each aircraft lines up in the center of its lane.
 Flight lead always takes the downwind part of the runway to avoid being pushed into the wingman's side.
 Echelon: Only available in-flight menu - Directive call to make a 4-ship echelon line up.
-Using this command the 4-ship flight will align in echelon with flight lead on the downwind side of the runway, close to the runway edge so the other aircraft have enough room.
+Using this command, the 4-ship flight will align in echelon with flight lead on the downwind side of the runway, close to the runway edge so the other aircraft have enough room.
 Normally this line up formation is restricted to wide runways.
-Four Ship Three In: Only available in-flight menu - Directive call to make a 4-ship line up with number 3 in the slot.
+Four Ship Three in: Only available in-flight menu - Directive call to make a 4-ship line up with number 3 in the slot.
 This is the most common 4 ship formation line up used.
-Flight lead when aligning should take care to leave enough room for the slot position and place his aircraft a bit closer to the runway edge than in regular 2 ship line up.
-Four Ship Four In: Only available in-flight menu - Directive call to make a 4-ship line up with number 4 in the slot which is the least used formation for line up.
-The lead element positions as in the 3-ship line up.
+Flight lead when aligning should take care to leave enough room for the slot position and place his aircraft a bit closer to the runway edge than in regular 2 ship line up. - Four Ship Four in: Only available in-flight menu - Directive call to make a 4-ship line up with number 4 in the slot which is the least used formation for line up.
+The lead element positions as in the 3-ship line up